MilliPress/MilliCache/README.md

 Cache entries expire whenever necessary.
 For example, when a post is published or updated, the cache entry for the post and the front page is cleared.
 When a site option is updated, all cache entries of the site are cleared, and so on.
-MilliCache provides different methods to clear the cache by flags, URLs or IDs.
+MilliCache provides different methods to clear the cache by flags, URLs, or IDs.
 You can write your own custom hooks to clear or expire the cache whenever you need it.

 The `$expire` parameter is optional.